-Obtaining prior information on local velocity heterogeneities and cable coupling or modeling their influence is challenging, especially for commercial telecommunication cables (submarine environments or urban contexts).
-Therefore, in evaluating a DAS experiment, significant attention should be paid to understanding and possibly isolating the cable portions showing these undesired signal amplitude decays.
+Obtaining prior information on local velocity heterogeneities and cable coupling or modelling their influence is challenging, especially for commercial telecommunication cables (submarine environments or urban contexts).
+Therefore, in evaluating a DAS experiment, significant attention should be given to understanding and possibly isolating the cable portions showing these undesired signal amplitude decays.

-In several seismological analyses, such as location or source mechanism inversion, it is common practice to select or weight stations based on their inferred distance from the source and, additionally,

-SNRs.
-While we know that DAS recording amplitudes do not exclusively correlate with the distance from the source (due to azimuthal sensitivity), our results highlight other, more complex and stronger effects.
+In several seismological analyses, such as location or source mechanism inversion, it is common practice to select or weight stations based on their inferred distance from the source and, additionally, SNRs.
+While we know that DAS recording amplitudes do not exclusively correlate with the distance from the source (due to azimuthal sensitivity), our results highlight other more complex and stronger effects.
 Therefore, relying solely on distance-based processing techniques for DAS arrays is insufficient.
 Instead, greater emphasis should be placed on developing tailored workflows that consider the specific noise distribution of the FOC.

-The analysis of spatial variability in waveform correlation highlights complex dependencies with interchannel distance (Fig. 6, 7, 8, 9, 10 and 11), confirming the strong dependence of DAS performance on local velocity anomalies and/or cable coupling inhomogeneities (Van den Ende and Ampuero, 2021).
-Consequently, when utilizing local waveform coherence for array techniques based on differential travel times, careful data selection is essential to avoid mixing phase information and/or obtaining meaningless estimates from poorly correlated channel pairs.
+The analysis of spatial variability in waveform correlation highlights complex dependencies with interchannel distance (Figs. 6 to 11), confirming the strong dependence of DAS performance on local velocity anomalies and/or cable coupling inhomogeneities (Van den Ende and Ampuero, 2021).
+Consequently, when utilising local waveform coherence for array techniques based on differential travel times, careful data selection is essential to avoid mixing phase information and/ or obtaining meaningless estimates from poorly correlated channel pairs.
 A prior assessment of SNRs, associated with a strong limitation of the exploited interchannel distance and proper weighting of the measured delay times, can provide useful constraints for this task.
-However, this may limit the actual aperture of the resulting sub-array (i.e., the virtual deployment composed of only well-correlated channels), potentially compromising the performance of the sub-array in terms of Direction of Arrival (DOA) and apparent velocity estimations.
-On a positive note, the unprecedented sampling density provided by DAS technology usually allows for a sufficient amount of measurement points, even when a strong selection of arrival times is employed.
+However, this may limit the actual aperture of the resulting sub-array (i.e. the virtual deployment composed of only well-correlated channels), potentially compromising the performance of the sub-array in terms of DOA and apparent velocity estimations.
+On a positive note, the unprecedented sampling density provided by DAS technology usually allows for a sufficient amount of measurement points, even when a stringent selection of arrival times is employed.

-Conclusions
+5. Conclusions

-This study examined 15 local events (purely tectonic, volcano-tectonic, and ice-quakes) recorded with DAS technology in various installation environments to evaluate the spatial distributions of onset amplitudes and waveform correlation.
-Having in mind a seismological monitoring framework, we estimated the onset timing of these events using STA-LTA after a standard waveform processing.
+This study examined 15 local events (purely-tectonic, volcano-tectonic, and ice-quakes) recorded with DAS technology in various installation environments to evaluate the spatial distributions of onset amplitudes and waveform correlation.
+Having in mind a seismological monitoring framework, we estimated the onset timing of these events using STA/LTA after a standard waveform processing.
 Subsequently, we conducted a detailed analysis of P-wave amplitudes, correcting for geometrical spreading and anelastic attenuation.
-We examined the relative importance of intrinsic and modelable features, that is theoretical cable sensitivity, and more complex, difficult-to-predict site-dependent properties, on amplitudes spatial variation.
-Following this, in line with another data type commonly used in seismic monitoring, that is phase differential arrival times, we performed a study on waveform coherency (from multichannel cross-correlation) for selected rectilinear and well-oriented cable portions, thus mitigating the angular dependencies.
-The Maxima of the Cross-Correlation functions

-(MCCs) were evaluated against the interchannel distance, following routine procedures used with seismological arrays, and were compared with expected values.
+We examined the relative importance of intrinsic and modellable features, namely theoretical cable sensitivity, and more complex, difficult-to-predict site-dependent properties, on amplitudes spatial variation.
+Following this, in line with another data type commonly used in seismic monitoring, the phase differential arrival times, we performed a study on waveform coherency (from multichannel cross-correlation) for selected rectilinear and well-oriented cable portions, thus mitigating the angular dependencies.
+The MCCs were evaluated against the interchannel distance, following routine procedures used with seismological arrays, and were compared with expected values.

-Our findings underscore how DAS recordings exhibit complex spatial patterns, which deviate from the predictions, in both onset amplitudes and waveform correlation, possibly impacting estimates of absolute and differential arrival times.
+Our findings highlight how DAS recordings exhibit complex spatial patterns, which deviate from the predictions, in both onset amplitudes and waveform correlation, possibly impacting estimates of absolute and differential arrival times.
 Our findings indicate that these variations are difficult to model, as they predominantly depend on factors that are difficult or impossible to evaluate a priori, e.g. coupling and local velocity structure.
-As a matter of fact, we observed that axial sensitivity or interchannel distance, which can be evaluated a priori, are not acting alone in influencing real data amplitude and shape variations.
+As a matter of fact, we observed that axial sensitivity or interchannel distance, which can be evaluated a priori, do not act alone in influencing real data amplitude and shape variations.